officialnehachaudhary/Data-Science/README.md

 # Netflix Content Analysis:
+Project Description: Exploratory Data analysis based on content released on Neflix for the year 2023.

+Analysis at: Netflix Content Analysis.ipynb

 Dataset used: netflix_content_2023.csv

-Exploratory Data analysis based on content released on Neflix for the year 2013.